hellohaptik/docs_haptik/docs/bot-builder/basic/upload-graph-nodes.md

 2. `Node name is already used for a different node` if duplicate node name provided in the sheet.

->Note: Once Nodes get created from the CSV, it can be updated only from the UI of bot-builder.
+>Note: Once nodes get created from the CSV, it can be updated only from the UI of bot-builder.